AlaskaAirlines/auro-toast/README.md

 # Toast

-`<auro-toast>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of ...
+`<auro-toast>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of illustrating toast messages to Alaska customers.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam convallis in tellus nec pellentesque.
-Integer bibendum ligula sit amet vehicula gravida.
-Maecenas accumsan, ligula vitae molestie iaculis, tellus mi laoreet ex [install instructions](https://auro.alaskaair.com/components/auro/button/install), ac malesuada velit dolor vel mi.
-Cras et rutrum urna.
-Sed mattis mi eu tortor ullamcorper, egestas bibendum mauris cursus.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus viverra eros eget neque commodo vulputate.
-In tempus eu velit at dictum.

-Nulla at augue facilisis `odio lobortis` molestie vitae a nulla.

 ## UI development browser support